-DX Commander Antennas: These are the best selling heavy duty telescopic antenna support on the market.
-With over 500 sold and 100% track record, I know what I’m doing – and I use these myself in real-world RF applications.
+These are the best selling heavy duty telescopic antenna support on the market.

 These poles come packaged brand new, 1.2m length with a protective plastic see-through snap-top temporary dispatch bag.
-They telescope to at least 9.6m in length (sometimes a bit more depending on factory manufacturing tolerance) and weigh 1.4 kilos.
+They telescope to between 9.2m and 9.4m in length (sometimes a less depending on factory manufacturing tolerance) and weigh 1.4 kilos.
 If you need less height, just remove the appropriate number of sections off the top.
 The base unscrews which will let you push the redundant bits back out the bottom.

 The top section is a solid section (not hollow) which is nearly impossible to break and has a tiny metal loop for aerial mounting options, for instance to loop the top of an inverted L though.